What are Accounting Rules?

 - Debit all expenses and losses

 While traditional rules revolved around three accounts – real, personal, and nominal, the modern version classifies the accounts into six types, making the transactions split into these categories, affecting the debit and credit sides.
 These accounts include asset, liability, revenue, expense, capital, and withdrawal.

 Let us consider the following examples to see how the concept works:

 X purchases machinery using cash.
 Two accounts are involved in this transaction – an asset (machinery) account and a cash account, which fall under the real account.
 Therefore, the journal entry will be made based on the following rule:

 Debit – What Comes IN – Machinery (asset)

 Credit – What Goes OUT – Cash

-This has been a guide to Accounting Rules.
-Here we discuss 3 golden accounting rules with examples, how to use it, along with its benefits and differences from accounting principles.
+This is a guide to what are the Accounting Rules and their importance.
+Here, we also explain the golden and modern accounting rules with examples.
 You can learn more about financial analysis from the following articles –